streanger/abuseipdb-wrapper/README.rst

 - python wrapper for abuseipdb API -> https://docs.abuseipdb.com/#introduction

-- allows you to get info about specified IP address(es) abuse
+- allows you to get info about specified IP addresses abuse level

-- aimed to local db usage, quick query and response
+- focused on local db caching and viewing

 Install
 #################